browserless/browserless/MIGRATION-2.0.md

 We have changed where we serve our Docker images from docker hub to Github's container registry.
 Please use the `ghcr.io/browserless` or look at our open our [Packages page](https://github.com/orgs/browserless/packages).

-# Libraries
+## Libraries

 We tried to keep library changes as little as possible since the compromise the core of the platform.
-However, one change is the consolidation of _all_ launch options into a single query string parameter of a JSON-stringified "launch".
+However, one change is the consolidation of *all* launch options into a single query string parameter of a JSON-stringified "launch".
 Connect calls are now more strict with query parameters.
 Any unknown parameter will cause connect calls to fail since they aren't supported by browserless.
 In version 1.xx unknown parameters were simply ignored.

 browserless 2.xx shims old launch options query parameters internally, so it'll fix 1.xx requests for you.
 Here's a few examples of this so you can make any changes in code.

 It is *highly recommended* the parameters after `launch=` be base64 for proper recognition.
 Failure to base64 encode will nearly guarantee these parameters are not accepted if they have characters such as curly braces or brackets.

-### Launch flags:
+### Launch flags

 **Before**
 `ws://localhost:3000?token=ABCD&--window-size=1920,1080`

 **After**
 `ws://localhost:3000?token=ABCD&launch={"args":["--window-size=1920,108"]}`

-### Headless flags:
+### Headless flags

 **Before**
 `ws://localhost:3000?token=ABCD&headless=shell`

 **After**
 `ws://localhost:3000?token=ABCD&launch={"headless":"shell"}`

-# /function
+## /function

 The biggest difference in the function API is that it no longer operates inside of the NodeJS runtime, but in the browser.
 It also supports ECMAScript modules, so you'll have to tweak existing code to work inside 2.xx.
 This is a fairly large change, and any /function calls should be well tested prior to deploying them into production.